mjhoffm2/ReactTrainingTutorial/Part-7-%2D-Database-Integration-and-Entity-Framework-Core.md

 }
 ```

 Don't forget to also register the new service for dependency injection by adding it to the `ConfigureServices` method in the `Startup` class.
+Otherwise, you won't be able to use this service via dependency injection in other classes.

 _Startup.cs_
 ```cs